statisticssweden/Balsam/docs/install.md

 # Installation instructions for installing a demo Balsam hub

-# ⚠️ Only for demo purposes ⚠️
+## ⚠️ Only for demo purposes ⚠️

 ## Prerequisites

-* Knowledge of Helm Kubernetes etc.
+* Knowledge of Helm and Kubernetes
-* A Kubernetes cluster with
+* A Kubernetes cluster with:
-  * storage driver that can provision PV and a default storage class defined.
+    * Storage driver that can provision PV and a default storage class defined
-  * a could provider that can provide external IP adresses for services in the cluster.
+    * DNS provider that can provide external IP adresses for services in the cluster
 * A wild card DNS entry in your local DNS för all services in the cluster.
-Or a DNS zone in your local DNS and external DNS configured so that it can uppdate DNS entries there.
+Or a DNS zone in your local DNS and external DNS configured so that it can update DNS entries there.
-* A least a cluster of X vCPU:s and Y GB of memory.
+* A least a cluster of X vCPU:s and Y GB of memory
 * Helm 3

 ## General instructions